Pylons/pyramid/docs/narr/project.rst

    Lines 8-10 register a "default view" (a view that has no ``name`` attribute).
-It is registered so that it will be found when the :term:`context` of the request is an instance of the :class:`myproject.models.MyModel` class.
+It is registered so that it will be found when the :term:`context` of the request is an instance of the :class:`myproject.resources.Root` class.
 The first argument to ``add_view`` points at a Python function that does all the work for this view, also known as a :term:`view callable`, via a :term:`dotted Python name`.
 The view declaration also names a ``renderer``, which in this case